 Thousand Oaks – A New/Old Galaxy

 There really was no precedent or tools for designing interactive movie games.
-However, the Mac had a revolutionary program called Hypercard on it that was basically a stack of three by five cards that you could connect into interactive maps.
+However, the Mac had a revolutionary program called Hypercard that was basically a stack of three by five cards that you could connect into interactive maps.
 Each card presented a scene.
-You could “play” a game design by linking the individual cards together, but I remember feeling far away from the movie biz.
+You could “play” a game design by linking the individual cards together, but I remember feeling very far away from the real movie biz.